VisionLearningGroup/visda-2019-public/semisupervised/README.md

 the image file.
 The sample output file is stored in ./sample/sample_output.txt.

-Submissions will be evaluated by calculating the classification accuracy of each category and then the mean accuracy across all categories (i.e. known and unknown).
+Submissions will be evaluated by calculating the classification accuracy of each category and then the mean accuracy across all categories.

 ### Evaluation Server and Leaderboards